elastic/kibana/legacy_rfcs/text/0013_search_sessions.md

 At its core, search sessions are enabled via several new APIs, that:
 - Start a session, associating multiple search requests with a single entity
 - Store the session (and continue search requests in the background)
-- Restore the saved search session
+- Restore the discover view session

 ```ts
 const searchService = dataPluginStart.search;